 Crossing wires at work happens unreasonably often, but async communication actually massively reduces its frequency.
 Firstly, it produces a written record of communication, which is easy to search, share, reference, recall and absorb at your own pace.
 With synchronous communication, most of us instead rely on our memory to recall instructions, which is extremely unreliable, or take notes, which divides our attention from what’s happening.

 There’s also something to be said about the structure of asynchronous communications.
-To work, it needs to be clear – laying out progress, expectations and any required actions for everyone involved.
+To work, it needs to be clear—aying out progress, expectations and any required actions for everyone involved.
 It can seem a little transactional, but asynchronous communication often offers superior visibility over what you’re doing and helps to keep team communication intentional.

 To work properly, asynchronous communication requires a little discipline and company-wide endorsement.
 Our biggest asynchronous tools can quickly slip into “synchronous” monsters in the wrong culture.
 If you feel you have to instantly respond to a new Slack message, or routinely check your inbox throughout the day to ensure nothing’s landed, it won’t work.

-Of course, teams can’t work by asynchronous communication alone – it needs to be balanced.
+Of course, teams can’t work just using asynchronous communication.
 Used exclusively, it can limit culture, camaraderie and co-operation.
 We’re human beings after all, and in-person interaction remains enormously important.
 We want to feel part of something and connected, which is hard to achieve when you can’t hear someone’s voice or see their face.
 The reason asynchronous communication works isn’t because it shuts people off; it’s because it allows them to work on their own terms.